joshgarde/europa-cliper-ccsds-plugin/README.md

 For instruments ECM, MISE and SUDA, some of the CCSDS packets definitions are coded here, as needed by the Science Data System.

+Those packet definitions are used by the [SPaC-kit CCSDS library](https://github.com/CCSDSPy/SPAC-kit) to decode CCSDS packets, generate documentation and simulated datasets.

 ## Prerequisites

 This package has been tested with Python 3.9.